Handmade Pottery Bowls Inspired By Nature

 I am a Juried Member of the League of New Hampshire Craftsmen.
-My work is for sale at the League Galleries in Concord, Hanover, Hooksett, Littleton, Meredith and Nashua.
+My handmade ceramics are for sale at the League Galleries in Concord, Hooksett, Littleton, Meredith and Nashua.
 I also participate in the annual crafts fair every August at Lake Sunapee, NH.

 A wonderful cooperative of artists in the growing arts hub of White River Junction, Vermont.
 A selection of my pottery bowls are available here.